Closure in iOS

 In this example:

-• Completion Handler: Once the background task is completed, the completion handler closure is called on the main thread to update the UI or perform further actions.
+, which runs on a background thread. - Completion Handler: Once the background task is completed, the completion handler closure is called on the main thread to update the UI or perform further actions.

 This pattern was widely used before the introduction of async/await, allowing developers to handle asynchronous tasks without blocking the main thread.